 Capture the broad effects of gene expression changes using whole-transcriptome analysis with total RNA sequencing (total RNA-Seq).
 The method detects both coding and multiple forms of noncoding RNA for a comprehensive view of the entire transcriptome.
 Learn more about total RNA-Seq.

-Studying gene expression and transcriptome changes with RNA sequencing can aid in understanding tumor classification and progression.
+Profiling gene expression and transcriptome changes with RNA sequencing can aid in understanding tumor classification and progression.
 Learn more about cancer RNA-Seq.

 Bacterial, viral, and other microbial RNA-Seq experiments enable annotation and quantification of comprehensive microbial transcripts.
 Learn more about microbial RNA-Seq.